Towards A Better Understanding of Scat

 Dental formula : I 3/3, C 1/1, P 4/4, M 1/2 = 38

 Digestion : Simple digestive system with a relatively large stomach.
 There is no cecum.
 Martens do not digest plant matter completely.
-Instead, traces skins and seeds of berries they have eaten can be found in their scat.
+Instead, traces of skins and seeds of berries they have eaten can be found in their scat.

 Scat : Meat scats are very twisted, ropey, narrow, with tapered ends, often containing short hairs, sometimes bone fragments.
 Fruit scat, which includes skins and seeds (in Summer months).
 Tend to fold over or in a semicircle.
 Scat is often left on elevated surfaces along trailways.